Tiny Toon Adventures 2: Trouble in Wackyland: Gameplay

-There are five areas which the player can explore, each one starring a different character: Plucky rides a bumper car, Hamton rides a train, Babs rides a rollercoaster, Furrball dodges Sweetie on a log ride, and Buster explores a Funhouse.
-Similarly to the game's predecessor, Roderick Rat and other villainous characters from the television show try to interfere with the Tiny Toons.
+There are five areas that the player can explore, each one starring a different character: Plucky rides a bumper car, Hamton rides a train, Babs rides a rollercoaster, Furrball dodges Sweetie on a log ride, and Buster explores a Funhouse.
+Similar to the game's predecessor, Roderick Rat and other villainous characters from the television show try to interfere with the Tiny Toons.
 Additional characters from the series make cameo appearances throughout the game.

 Each ride costs a certain number of tickets, but as the player racks up points on the various rides, more tickets are earned.
 Eventually, when enough tickets have been earned, they can be saved until the player has enough to afford the entrance fee to the Funhouse, where Buster Bunny must then navigate numerous obstacles before squaring off with the "Secret Admirer", who turns out to be Montana Max.

 Reception

 Tiny Toon Adventures 2: Trouble in Wackyland was met with average reviews.
 Nintendo Power highlighted the use of a different character's ability in each stage, which added an inventive touch, but found the game's graphics a bit disappointing and its gameplay unforgiving.
 GamePros Brother Buzz gave positive remarks to the game's overall audiovisual department, but felt its gameplay was somewhat two-dimensional and noted that the rides were deceptively challenging.